rohansbedage/The-Village/README.md

 # THE VILLAGE - Digital Village Management System

-Welcome to "The Village" – Your Gateway to a Smart and Connected Village !
+Welcome to 'The Village' – Empowering Communities with Digital Solutions!

 ## Table of Contents